Add your event submission form to your site and approve submitted events

 The JavaScript code will look something like this:

-The code parameter, is a number-letter string that's unique to each of your calendars for which you add event submission forms.
+parameter is an alphanumeric string that's unique to each of your calendars for which you add event submission forms.
 Do not alter this parameter.

-The width and height parameters (whose values are highlighted in the code sample above) are set to accommodate the typical size of a submission form, including error messages.
-You may have to alter these parameters if your form includes a number of custom information fields or if you set the submitter information to be in its own column.
+parameters (whose values are highlighted in the code sample above) are set to accommodate the typical size of a submission form, including error messages.
+You may have to alter these parameters in the code you pasted if your form includes a number of custom information fields, you set the submitter information to be in its own column, or you choose a vertical versus a horizontal layout for field labels.

 Once your visitors or colleagues start submitting events, if you set up an approval process in the Edit Submission Form page, you can start approving the events.
 This section describes how to monitor submitted events and move the approved events from one or more holding calendars onto your public website calendars.